Secrets scanning

 ## Prerequisites

 The SonarQube CLI is installed and authenticated.
-Follow the [quickstart-guide](https://docs.sonarsource.com/sonarqube-cli/quickstart-guide "mention") if you haven't done this yet.
+Follow the [Quickstart guide](/sonarqube-cli/quickstart-guide.md) if you haven't done this yet.

 ## Set up the Claude Code hook

 The `sonar integrate claude` command installs secrets-scanning hooks that run before Claude reads or writes files.
 Once set up, Claude Code automatically blocks operations that would expose secrets.
+The command also configures [Broken mention](broken://spaces/B4UT2GNiZKjtxFtcFAL7/pages/qgppt3o9gx8Tnf8MWstN) on SonarQube Cloud.

 ### Run the setup command